95 Degrees F To C

 Q2: Is the conversion formula always accurate?

 A2: Yes, the formula (°C = (°F - 32) × 5/9) provides accurate conversion results.
-However, rounding errors might occur due to decimal points, especially when dealing with a large number of decimal places.
+Still, rounding errors might occur due to decimal points, especially when dealing with a large number of decimal places.

 Q3: Are there any online tools to assist with conversion?